VBIndex/py_vb_toolbox/README.md

 ## Installation

-It is possible to simply copy the folder vb_toobox to your project folder and proceed from there.
-If this is the case, be sure you have the following packages installed
+It is possible to simply copy the folder `vb_toolbox` to your project folder and proceed from there.
+If you take this approach, be sure you have the following packages installed

 ```